SamuelMichaAssmann/StockAlyser/README.md

 ## Api-Key:

-> The apikey is stored as default in the app but if you want to store your own key this is possible in the app.
+> A default API-key is provided in the App, however should issues arise it is recommended that you generate your own key at [twelvedata](https://twelvedata.com/)and insert >your own key in the settings menu.

 ## Version: (in projekt gradle)